arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 FeatureDescription

-Delivery MethodOnline (through a learning management system) or downloadable software
+Delivery MethodOnline (through a learning management system) downloadable software

-Question FormatMultiple choice, fill in the blank, or word problems requiring mass and balance calculations
+Question FormatMultiple choice, fill in the blank, or word problems requiring mass balance calculations

-AvailabilityMay be included in a broader flight performance and planning course or offered as a standalone purchase
+AvailabilityMay be included in a broader flight performance and planning course offered as a standalone purchase

 Important Notes: